kniazkov/json/README.md

 - values;
 - entrySet.

-In addition, modern Java development tools allow you to expand a JSON object in the IDE window as a drop-down list, which is very convenient for debugging.
+Modern Java development tools allow you to expand a JSON object in the IDE window as a drop-down list, which is very convenient for debugging.

 The class has the following methods, in addition to inherited methods: